 Video/poems

 Collaborative video/poems by poet Mary Kathryn Jablonski & filmmaker Laura Frare* have appeared at Atticus Review, Poetry Film Live (UK), Quarterly West, and Tupelo Quarterly, and have been screened and awarded prizes at three Peoples Pixel Project Film Festivals (hosted by Lake George Arts Project) and screened and shortlisted for the O’Bheal Prize in Cork, IRE.
-Their video/poems were recently exhibited at Saratoga Arts in the “Then & Now” exhibition, and in the 2018 “Artists of the Mohawk Hudson Region” exhibition at SUNY Albany, where juror Jean Shin awarded them both a purchase award (to be included in the SUNY Albany permanent collection), and the Howard J. Cure Juror’s Award, in memory of Marijo Dougherty.
-Jablonski & Frare also have also had a video/poem included in to 2019 “Artists of the Mohawk Hudson Region” exhibition at the Hyde Collection.

-Jablonski was recently awarded a NYSCA Individual Artists Grant to work with Frare creating a “Video Chapbook,” a film compilation of their video/poems.
+Jablonski was recently awarded a NYSCA Individual Artists Grant in Poetry and invited Frare to work with her creating a Video Chapbook titled COMPASS, a compilation of nine of their video/poems.
 Jablonski & Frare worked for over a year on this project about an intensely compelling, idyllic landscape with dark mysteries.
-The formation of identity, integration of separation, loss, and imperfection, and the reconciliation of memory fueled the work.
-Saratoga Arts made this program possible with an Individual Artist Grant funded by the New York State Council on the Arts with the support of the Governor and the New York State Legislature.
+The formation of identity, integration of separation, loss, and imperfection, and the reconciliation of memory fuel Jablonski’s work.
+The Final Presentation for the 2020 Individual Artist Grant in Poetry took place OCT.
+23, 2021, 2-3pm at Saratoga Arts, featuring music by Mark Tolstrup, Dan Hubbs and more.
+“Saratoga Arts made this program possible with an Individual Artist Grant funded by the New York State Council on the Arts with the support of the Governor and the New York State Legislature.”

 Look for “Nightjar” a video/poem I made with filmmaker Laura Frare now up at Tupelo Quarterly’s Issue #20.